 - For AWS account ID, enter the Atlan AWS account ID.

-- Click the Grant access button.
+- At the bottom right, click the Grant access button.

 Notify Atlan support team